-Through my own experience and personal study over the last several years, I have found that all anxiety triggers can be narrowed down to just 5 categories.
+Through my own experience and personal study over the last several years, I have found that all anxiety triggers can be narrowed down to eight categories.
 I have also discovered that each trigger has a “cure”.
 I hope you join me as I dive into a study over the next several weeks, on the 5 triggers of anxiety, and the Biblical cure for each one.

 Want to read my story about anxiety?
 My Story with Anxiety

 Want to follow me on Instagram?
 Find me @claiming_the_promise